earthstar-project/earthstar/README.md

     { prefix: 'about/' },
     { prefix: 'wiki/' },
 ]);

-// Soon you can subscribe to changes from a Store: es.onChange(cb);  // -> new data events, changed data events

 // Soon you can control who can join, read, and write in a workspace, but details TBD.